Recall Process - Elections Alberta

 The Notice of Recall Petition requires the applicant to provide a statement of 100 words or less stating the reason for the recall.
 In determining the number of words in the statement, Elections Alberta will use the electronic word count feature of a word processing application.
 Submissions with more than 100 words will not be accepted.

-The Notice of Recall Petition will be made public and must be reviewed by all electors signing the petition.
+The Notice of Recall Petition will be made public.
+The statements be made available to be reviewed by all electors signing the petition.
 Elections Alberta will not correct any errors or otherwise amend the submitted statement.

 • within the 12-month period immediately following the day on which the MLA was elected,

-• within the 12-month period before the fixed election day, or
+• within the 12-month period before the next fixed provincial general election day,

 • if another application for recall for that electoral division has been issued or published by the Chief Electoral Officer.